-For the KBQA task, Table~\ref{t4} lists the experimental results for our proposed generate-then-retrieve ChatKBQA framework, with the best setup of LoRA~\citep{LoRA} fine-tuning Llama-2-7B~\citep{Llama2} (beam size = 15) on WebQSP, Llama-2-13B~\citep{Llama2} (beam size = 8) on CWQ, with SimCSE~\citep{SimCSE} for unsupervised retrieval, and other baseline models.
-We can see that ChatKBQA has a significant improvement over all existing KBQA methods on both WebQSP and CWQ datasets.
-The $F_1$ scores, Hits@1, and Acc are improved by about 4, 4, and 4 percentage points on WebQSP and about 4, 16, and 4 percentage points on CWQ, respectively, compared to the previous best results, which reflects ChatKBQA's superior KBQA capability to reach the new state-of-the-art performance.
+For the KBQA task, Table~\ref{main} lists the experimental results for our proposed generate-then-retrieve ChatKBQA framework, with the best setup of LoRA~\citep{LoRA} fine-tuning Llama-2-7B~\citep{Llama2} (beam size = 15) on WebQSP, Llama-2-13B~\citep{Llama2} (beam size = 8) on CWQ, with SimCSE~\citep{SimCSE} for unsupervised retrieval, and other baseline models.
+We can see that ChatKBQA has shown improvement over all existing KBQA methods on both WebQSP and CWQ datasets.
+The $F_1$ score, Hits@1, and Acc have improved by about 4, 4, and 4 percentage points on WebQSP and about 4, 16, and 4 percentage points on CWQ, respectively, compared to the previous best results, which reflects ChatKBQA's superior KBQA capability to reach the new state-of-the-art performance.